WISE-Developers/Project_issues/README.md

     - GNWT goes all in, and commits to build 1.0
     - GNWT agrees to provides annual funding to the project
     - The Project is born
-    - Franco, Neal et al. go on tour druming up support for the idea of moving all projects to SaaS
+    - Franco, Neal et al. go on tour drumming up support for the idea of moving all projects to SaaS
   - 2015 began syncronizing codebases of Prometheus, REDApp, Burn-P3 and Prometheus SaaS
   - 2016 Began preparing REDApp to be open source
   - 2017